ethanae/bitsignificant/csharp/3-introduction-to-data-types/introduction-to-data-types.md

 It helps to think of `&&` and `&` as resulting in the exact same values for the same expressions in all cases.
 However, `&&` will short-circuit expression evaluation whereas `&` doesn't short-circuit and will evaluate all operands.

-### 2. Numbers
+### 2. Numeric Types
 In C#, there is not a single number type but several.
 For now, lets focus on the most commonly used number types, `int`, `float`, and `double`.

 #### Integers
-In the number system and in programming, integers represent integral parts of numbers like 1, 578, and 3876545.
-We cannot represent fractional parts with the `int`eger type.
+In the number system and in programming, integers represent only integral parts like the numbers 1, 578, and -3876545.
+We cannot represent fractional parts with the integer type.

 Let's change our store discount program a little and start calculating discounts for members:
 ```